HSBC rescues British arm of stricken Silicon Valley Bank | Headlines

 - United Kingdom

 "We were faced with a situation where we could have seen some of our most important companies - our most strategic companies - wiped out, and that would have been extremely dangerous," Hunt told reporters.
-Asked about HSBC's white-knight role, Hunt said the finance ministry's priority had been to avoid using British taxpayers' money.
+Asked about HSBC's white-knight role, Hunt said his priority had been to avoid using British taxpayers' money.
 One pound is worth $1.21.

 The Bank of England said it had organised the sale to underpin confidence in the financial system and minimise any fallout for British technology firms.
 It said deposits at the bank were safe as a result of the sale, and that the wider banking system was safe.